 Celebrating creativity with spring-inspired minimalism

 From Vincent van Gogh’s delicate almond blossoms, set against the clear blue sky, to Katsushika Hokusai’s vivid prints of birds and cherry blossoms, artworks have, for generations, heralded the coming of springtime.
-You might remember that in the spring of 2020, at the height of the pandemic, the artist David Hockney even released a series of bright iPad paintings featuring daffodils and fruit trees in Normandy.
+You might remember that in the spring of 2020, at the height of the pandemic, the David Hockney even released a series of bright iPad featuring daffodils and fruit in Normandy.

 If the onset of spring brings with it a flurry of creativity, you’re not alone.
-Research indicates that longer, warmer days can renew our energies and boost our moods, with one study indicating that getting outside for at least half an hour in warm, sunny weather also helps broaden our thinking and spark creative thoughts.
+Research indicates that longer, warmer days can renew our energies and boost our moods, with one study indicating that getting outside for at least an hour in warm, sunny weather also helps broaden our thinking and spark creative thoughts.

-In spring, even the simplest details can draw the eye and the mind, as evidenced by the playful photographs we see emerging during this time of year.
+In spring, even the simplest details can draw the eye and delight the mind, as evidenced by the playful photographs we see emerging during this time of year.
 We even have a spring-inspired Quest up on 500px you can enter.

 First coined in the 1960s, minimalism describes an art movement defined by abstract, pared-down aesthetics, geometric forms, and precise lines.
 In photography, it’s been adapted to describe work where the beauty of simplicity takes center stage, without distractions.